Jakarta at a Glance

-As a result, life in Jakarta also means putting up with severe flooding, due to its many rivers.
-The flooding, however, can be mainly attributed to overpopulation and the resulting deforestation required to provide more space for the growing number of residents.
+As a result, living in Jakarta also means putting up with severe flooding of its many rivers.
+The rainy season is not the only reason for the flooding, however, as overpopulation and the resulting deforestation required to provide more space for the growing number of residents significantly increase the risk.
 The weak city infrastructure can lead to clogged sewers as well, causing parts of the Jakarta to be impassable at certain times.

 When living in Jakarta, you will have a number of opportunities to make up for any cultural deficits you may believe you have acquired.
 Jakarta is known as the cultural center of Indonesia for a reason.
-In fact, expats in Jakarta can easily profit from the city’s cultural offerings.
-From jazz festivals and fashion weeks to international art exhibitions and traditional trade shows, life in Jakarta is filled with leisure activities.
+In fact, expats can easily profit from the city’s cultural offerings.
+From jazz festivals and fashion weeks to international art exhibitions and traditional trade shows, the capital offers a plethora of leisure activities.

 If you are a food enthusiast, Jakarta’s spectacular culinary offerings will make your mouth water at all times.
-Due to the numerous domestic and foreign immigrants, especially betawis (immigrants from other Southeast Asian countries), the mix of flavorful traditions abounds in the streets of Jakarta.
-From savory traditional dishes displayed by street vendors to expensive high-class restaurants, Jakarta has it all.
+Due to the numerous domestic and foreign immigrants, especially betawis (immigrants from other Southeast Asian countries), the mix of flavorful culinary traditions abounds in the streets of Jakarta.
+From savory traditional dishes displayed by street vendors to expensive high-class restaurants, Jakarta has something for all.

-At the time of writing, Jakarta’s public transportation system is still undergoing construction.
-The Jakarta administration broke ground on a mass rapid transit system, which encompasses an elevated and underground railway system, as of March 2014.
-As many people living in Jakarta commute from suburban areas around the city center, traffic jams are a major problem in Jakarta.
+At the time of writing in 2016, Jakarta’s public transportation system is still undergoing construction.
+The Jakarta administration broke ground on a mass rapid transit (MRT) system, which encompasses an elevated and underground railway system.
+The first phase of this project is expected to open to the public in 2018.
+This project was initialized as many people living in Jakarta commute from suburban areas around the city center, causing traffic jams to be a major problem here.

-Currently, the residents of Jakarta have the opportunity to take a number of rickshaw-type vehicles (bajaj, becak, bemo, etc.), which can seat up to four people comfortably.
+Currently, the residents of Jakarta have the opportunity to take a number of rickshaw-type vehicles (bajaj,becak, bemo, etc.), which can seat up to four people comfortably.
 However, using such a rickshaw in areas with heavy traffic can be rather dangerous.
-In addition, Jakarta has a bus rapid transit system called TransJakarta, which serves all of the city center as well as the outer suburbs, making it easier for those living in Jakarta to get around.
-Timetables are available on the TransJakarta website (Indonesian only).
-Tickets are relatively cheap at IDR 3,500 (about USD 0.30 US) per ride.
+In addition, Jakarta has a bus rapid transit system called TransJakarta, which serves all of the city center as well as the outer suburbs, making it easier to get around.
+Further information is available on the TransJakarta website (Indonesian only).
+Tickets are relatively cheap at 3,500 IDR (about 0.30 USD) per ride.